Palm Beach Sheriff candidate blames incumbent for assassination attempt on Donald Trump

 “Trump is our resident, and we should provide whatever is needed to protect him — even when he’s on his golf course,” he said.

-Asked for comment, Bradshaw’s campaign told Florida Politics that the Secret Service, not the PBSO, decides the level of protective services a former President gets, and that the Sheriff’s Office provides support to those efforts.
-Under Bradshaw’s leadership, the campaign added, the PBSO has provided such support to so high a degree of quality that the Acting Director of the Secret Service, Ronald Rowe, gave it a letter of appreciation last month.
+Asked for comment, Bradshaw’s campaign told Florida Politics that the Secret Service, not the PBSO, decides the level of protective services a former President gets and that the Sheriff’s Office supports those efforts.
+Under Bradshaw’s leadership, the campaign added, the PBSO has provided such support to such a high degree of quality that the Acting Director of the Secret Service, Ronald Rowe, gave it a letter of appreciation last month.

 “The Sheriff is proud of the work done by all members of his office and by the other law enforcement officers involved.
 President Trump has also commended them all, (and) Mr. Gauger should be ashamed of his comments and behavior for trying to politicize this assassination attempt for his own political gain and for using this opportunity to twist a successful outcome with negative and divisive criticisms.”